dvirgiln/dvirgiln.github.io/_posts/2019-02-08-gatling-ecs-kafka-performance-tests.md

 ---
-title: Gatling ECS Kafka performance tests
+title: Gatling Kafka performance tests
-description: How to stress Kafka with thousands of request per second using a Gatling Scala codebase that runs as a ECS task in AWS.
+description: How to stress Kafka with thousands of request per second using a Gatling Scala codebase.
+By default it is not possible without creating a custom Gatling Action.
+Let's do it.
 layout: post
 featured: images/Gatling-dark-logo.png
 ---